day8/re-com/README.md

 If you decide to use re-com, consider also using [re-frame](https://github.com/day8/re-frame) (an MVC-ish framework).

-Although both `re-frame` and `re-com` can be used independently of each other, they dovetail well.
+Although `re-frame` and `re-com` can be used independently, they dovetail well together.

 ## Related projects